DNSCrypt/draft-denis-dns-stamps/draft-denis-dns-stamps.md

     target: "https://datatracker.ietf.org/doc/draft-pauly-dprive-oblivious-doh/"
     date: 2023

-...

 --- abstract

-This document specifies DNS Stamps, a compact format for encoding the parameters needed to connect to DNS resolvers using various secure protocols.
-DNS Stamps encode all necessary configuration data including IP addresses, host names, public keys, and protocol-specific parameters into a single URI that can be easily shared and imported by supporting DNS client software.
-The format supports multiple secure DNS protocols including DNSCrypt, DNS-over-HTTPS (DoH), DNS-over-TLS (DoT), DNS-over-QUIC (DoQ), and Oblivious DoH, as well as relay servers for anonymization.
+This document specifies DNS Stamps, a compact format that encodes the information needed to connect to DNS resolvers.
+DNS Stamps encode all necessary parameters including addresses, hostnames, cryptographic keys, and protocol-specific configuration into a single string using a standard URI format.
+The specification supports multiple secure DNS protocols including DNSCrypt, DNS-over-HTTPS (DoH), DNS-over-TLS (DoT), DNS-over-QUIC (DoQ), and Oblivious DoH.

 --- middle

 # Introduction

-Modern DNS clients support a variety of protocols for secure and private DNS resolution beyond traditional unencrypted DNS {{RFC1035}}.
-These include DNSCrypt {{DNSCRYPT}}, DNS-over-HTTPS (DoH) {{RFC8484}}, DNS-over-TLS (DoT) {{RFC7858}}, DNS-over-QUIC (DoQ) {{RFC9250}}, and Oblivious DNS-over-HTTPS {{ODOH}}.
-Each protocol requires different configuration parameters such as IP addresses, host names, paths, port numbers, and cryptographic keys.

-Configuring a DNS client to use these secure protocols typically requires users to input multiple parameters correctly, which can be error-prone and creates barriers to adoption.
-Different client implementations often use incompatible configuration formats, making it difficult to share resolver configurations across applications and platforms.
+The Domain Name System (DNS) has evolved significantly from its original design as specified in {{RFC1035}}.
+While traditional DNS operates over unencrypted UDP and TCP connections on port 53, modern DNS deployments increasingly use encrypted transports to provide confidentiality and integrity.
+These secure protocols include DNSCrypt {{DNSCRYPT}}, DNS-over-TLS (DoT) {{RFC7858}}, DNS-over-HTTPS (DoH) {{RFC8484}}, DNS-over-QUIC (DoQ) {{RFC9250}}, and Oblivious DNS-over-HTTPS {{ODOH}}.

+Each secure DNS protocol requires different configuration parameters.
+DNSCrypt needs a provider public key and provider name in addition to server addresses.
+DoH requires HTTPS endpoints and paths.
+DoT and DoQ need TLS configuration including certificate validation parameters.
+This diversity in configuration requirements creates significant challenges for both users and applications attempting to configure secure DNS resolvers.

+Current approaches to DNS configuration suffer from several limitations.
+Operating system interfaces typically support only IP addresses for DNS servers, providing no mechanism to specify encryption protocols or authentication parameters.
+Application-specific configuration files lack standardization, making it difficult to share configurations across different DNS client implementations.
+Manual configuration is error-prone, particularly when dealing with cryptographic parameters like public keys or certificate hashes.
+There is no standard way to distribute complete resolver configurations that would enable users to easily switch between different secure DNS providers.
-DNS Stamps address these challenges by encoding all parameters required to connect to a DNS resolver into a single, compact string that uses a URI format.
-This enables:

-- Simple sharing of resolver configurations through copy-paste, QR codes, or URLs
-- Consistent configuration format across different client implementations
-- Reduced configuration errors through validation of the stamp format
-- Support for multiple protocols through a unified format
+DNS Stamps address these challenges by encoding all parameters required to connect to a DNS resolver into a single, compact string using a URI format.
+This approach enables simple sharing of resolver configurations through copy-paste, QR codes, or URLs.
+It provides a consistent format across different client implementations, reduces configuration errors through format validation, and supports multiple protocols through a unified specification.
 DNS Stamps have been implemented in numerous DNS client applications and are used by several public DNS resolver operators to publish their server configurations.
-This document standardizes the DNS Stamps format to ensure interoperability across implementations.

-## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+The remainder of this document is organized as follows.
+Section 2 establishes conventions and defines the encoding primitives used throughout the specification.
+Section 3 provides a high-level overview of the DNS Stamps format.
+Section 4 details the specific format for each supported protocol.
+Section 5 covers operational aspects including generation, parsing, and validation.
+Section 6 analyzes security considerations.
+Section 7 discusses implementation considerations.
+Section 8 specifies IANA registrations.
+The appendices provide test vectors and examples.

-# Terminology and Definitions
+# Conventions and Definitions

 {::boilerplate bcp14-tagged}

+## Terminology

-This document uses the following terminology and encoding primitives:
+This document uses the following terminology:

+DNS Stamp
+: A URI-formatted string that encodes all parameters needed to connect to a DNS resolver.

+Protocol Identifier
+: A single byte value that identifies the DNS protocol type encoded in the stamp.

+Properties
+: A 64-bit little-endian integer encoding informal properties about the DNS resolver.

+## Encoding Primitives

+The following encoding primitives are used throughout this specification:

 `||`
 : Denotes concatenation of byte sequences.